A design right is an intellectual property right that protects the visual appearance of articles (or parts thereof) that are not purely utilitarian.

 Where a design forms part of a more complex product, the novelty and individual character of the design are judged on the part of the design that is visible during normal use.

 Designs are not protected insofar as their appearance is wholly determined by their technical function, or by the need to interconnect with other products to perform a technical function (the "must-fit" exception).

 Registered and unregistered Community designs are available under the Community Design Regulation, which provides a unitary right covering the 27 EU Member States.
 Protection for a registered Community design is for up to 25 years, subject to the payment of renewal fees every five years whereas the unregistered Community design lasts for three years after the design is made available to the public.

 National systems of registered designs remain in place alongside the system of Community designs but their relevance diminished drastically in view of the success of the Community Designs.

-- As Benelux and European Design attorneys we offer services for filing, prosecution and administration of Benelux, CTM-European Union and International Designs.
+- As Benelux and European Design attorneys we offer services for filing, prosecution and administration of Benelux, CTM-European Union, UK and International Designs.